Becoming a homeowner is still seen as the American Dream. However, being a first time home buyer can be a frustrating situation.

 Fannie Mae and Freddie Mac are two types of Government sponsored entities that provide a secondary market in buying mortgages.

 Fannie and Freddie created a mortgage loan program that helps first-time buyers achieve the dream of homeownership.
-Named, a conventional 97 mortgage, it allows borrowers to put a low down payment of just 3%.
-The downpayment, like with FHA loans, can also be a gift from a friend or family member.
+Named, a conventional 97 mortgage, it allows borrowers to put a low down payment of just 3% instead of up to 20% for a conventional loan.
+The down payment, like with FHA loans, can also be a gift from a friend or family member.

 10. Native American Direct Loan